-It was a core banking solution that offered functionalities such as wire transactions with crypto, buying and selling of cryptocurrencies, wallet recharge, and making payments using Bitcoin and Ethereum.
-The project validated how we have only scratched the surface of the technology’s integration in software and there’s a lot more to explore.
+Blockchain is a core banking solution that offers functionalities such as wire transactions with crypto, buying, and selling of cryptocurrencies, wallet recharge, and making payments using Bitcoin and Ethereum.
+The project validated how we have only scratched the surface of the technology’s integration in software, and there’s a lot more to explore.

-Through its different operative and business end use cases, cloud is offering a range of benefits to the sector.
-Benefits around – better security, low infrastructure cost, real-time access to software, enabling usage based payment, etc.
+Through its different operative and business end-use cases, the cloud offers a range of benefits to the sector.
+Benefits around – better security, low infrastructure cost, real-time access to software, enabling usage-based payment, etc.

-Between these benefits and the many others on the ground level, it is safe to assume that the financial institutions will continue to work on cloud-powered financial services software development.
-This will not just help them launch new businesses, better their market and customer response time, and work on scalability.
+Between these benefits and the many others on the ground level, it is safe to assume that financial institutions will continue to work on cloud-powered financial services software development.
+This will not just help them launch new businesses but better their market and customer response time and work on scalability.

-While it is true that every fintech software is different, the process that goes behind its development more or less remains the same.
-Here’s what those stages are at Appinventiv.
+While it is true that every fintech software is different, the process that goes behind financial custom software development more or less remains the same.
+Here are the stages that we follow at Appinventiv.

-The next stage for us is the creation of innovative UI/UX design.
-The intent of our fintech app designers is to ensure that the product is easy to walk through and learn.
-We make sure that your users take minimal time in making your application their favorite.
+The next stage for us is creating innovative UI/UX design.
+The intent of our fintech app designers is to ensure that the product is easy to operate with fully functional features.
+We ensure that your users take minimal time making your application their favorite.

-Once there is a go-ahead from your end on the app design we go on to code the features, add technologies, and integrate best security methods in the application.
-The intent here is to provide you with a software which is the best representation of the app’s USP.
-One which you can test the waters with.
+Once there is a go-ahead from your end on the app design, we code the features, add technologies, and integrate the best security methods in the application.
+The intent here is to provide you with software that is the best representation of the app’s USP.

-With the MVP now ready, we push your application on the platform it is built for and run an adoption test on it.
-Once we ensure that the market is ready for your product, the constant feature update starts.
+With the MVP ready, we push your application on the platform it is built for and run an adoption test.
+The constant feature update starts once we ensure that the market is ready for your product.
 We, at this stage, build features upon the MVP.

-The last but crucial stage of the Fintech app development process is maintenance of the application.
-Our team ensures that your app remains hack-proof and glitch free on the platform it is active on.
+The last but crucial stage of the financial software app development process is the maintenance of the application.
+Our team ensures that your app remains hack-proof and glitch-free on the platform it is active on.
 A key part of this activity is keeping track of the app ratings and reviews.

-The cost of building a FinTech application can be anywhere from $30,000 to $500,000.
+The financial software development cost can range anywhere from $30,000 to $500,000.
 But, the truth is there is no definitive answer to the price of software development for financial services.
-It would depend on a range of factors like – type of the app, type of the team working on it, and the location of the financial technology company (if you choose to partner with one).
+It would depend on a range of factors like – type of the app, the type of team working on it, and the location of the financial technology company (if you choose to partner with one).